 What does it mean to do good works?
-Form a early age we are told to be good and to do good things.
+From an early age, we are told to be good and to do good things.
 It becomes hardwired in our minds that to be accepted in life we have to do good things.
-We learn to walk and talk, spell and add up, pass tests and exams, achieve and get promoted, sell and make profit.
+We learn to walk and talk, spell and add up, pass tests and exams, achieve and get promoted, sell and make a profit.
 All this reinforces that we need to be good and do good to be accepted.

 But that is not true in God’s economy.
 Good works do not get you into eternal life, only faith in Jesus.
 We can do nothing good by ourselves in God’s eyes.

 They have all fallen away; together they have become corrupt; there is none who does good, not even one.
 (Psalm 53:3)

 Paul says God has made us, He has placed us in Christ so that we can do the good works He has prepared for us to do.
 That way He gets the glory and we can be partakers in that glory because of God’s grace (1 Peter 5:1).